Complete Guide to Google Search Engine Optimization (SEO)

 Ensure your server is fast, reliable, and has low downtime.
 Choose a hosting provider with good uptime and performance, which directly impacts site speed and availability.

 Used for multi-page content (e.g., blog archives, product categories).
 These tags tell search engines how to treat paginated content as part of a series, preventing indexing issues.
+Note: Google no longer uses these for indexing; focus on internal linking and canonical tags.

 For international websites, this tag specifies the language and geographical targeting for a page, helping search engines serve the correct version of your content to users in different regions.